-- Place the cursor over the text box where the name appears. - Move the cursor to place it next to the letter that user wants to edit. - Press on the virtual keyboard to edit.
+- Using the joystick, place the cursor over the text box where the name appears. - 2 Move the cursor to place it next to the letter that user wants to edit. - Move the joystick on the virtual keyboard to edit.

-To delete a letter, move the cursor to the right side of the letter and then press the joystick on the Delete key or press (Del).
+To delete a letter, move the cursor to the right side of the letter and then press the joystick on the Delete key \square or press \square (Del).

-To enter an upper case letter press first fi or press on the key.
-To block upper case press fi or press on the key twice consecutively.
-To return to lower case press fi or the key again.
+To enter an upper case letter press first for press the joystick on the key.

+To block upper case press for press the joystick on the key twice consecutively.
+To return to lower case press for the key again.

-Keys with a point at the top right corner give access to special characters, by keeping pressed for one second on the key.
+Keys with a point at the top right corner give access to special characters, by keeping pressed the joystick for one second on the key.